MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 - Define migration order and dependencies.
 - Ensure your infrastructure and operations teams are ready for the migration of your data as early as possible into the migration project.
 - Identify the differences in DBMS functionality and where proprietary business logic could become a problem.
 For example, using stored procedures for ELT processing is unlikely to migrate easily and won't contain any metadata lineage since the transformations are buried in code.
 - Considering a strategy to migrate data marts first followed by the data warehouse that is the source to the data marts.
-The reason for this is that it enables incremental migration, it makes it more manageable and it is possible to prioritize migration based on business needs
+The reason for this is that it enables incremental migration, it makes it more manageable and it is possible to prioritize migration based on business needs.
 - Considering the possibility of using data virtualization to simplify your current data warehouse architecture before you migrate, for example, to replace data marts with virtual data marts so that you can eliminate physical data stores and ETL jobs for data marts without losing any functionality prior to migration.
 Doing this would reduce the number of data stores to migrate, reduce copies of data, reduce the total cost of ownership and improve agility.
 This requires switching from physical to virtual data marts before migrating your data warehouse.
 In many ways, you could consider this a data warehouse modernization step prior to migration.

 ## Next steps